from 500€

 Daily meals will generally consist of the following:

-• Breakfast: A selection of cereal and muesli, toast with jam, fruit, tea and coffee.
+• Breakfast (9-10am): a selection of cereal and muesli, milk, yogurt, fruits, toast with jam and honey, cheese, tea and coffee

 Internet Access